 With its tender stalks and crispy tips, Roasted Asparagus is one of the most delectable ways to enjoy this healthy, quick-cooking veggie.
-This post is the all-things-asparagus guide for perfect, crispy oven-baked asparagus, with numerous seasoning and topping ideas.
+This is a recipe that’s easy enough for a weeknight dinner, but fancy enough to serve for a holiday meal!

-- Quick-Cooking.
+• Quick-Cooking.
 Because asparagus is a softer vegetable and the spears are thin, it cooks more quickly than hard vegetables like Roasted Brussels Sprouts and Roasted Sweet Potatoes.
-Just 9 to 15 minutes at 425 degrees F are all you need.
+Just 9 to 15 minutes, depending on the thickness!

 5 Star Review